sailuh/kumu/README.md

 ## Overview

 Kumu is an R package to facilitate data transformations and causal modeling.
+This project heavily relies on [Tetrad-CMD](https://github.com/cmu-phil/tetrad).

 ## Installation